 Been putting off sending a short email response to your aunt or taking a Swiffer to the kitchen floor the past few weeks?
 Little tasks like this can quickly add up on the to-do list, making you feel unnecessarily overwhelmed.
 Tackle these small projects and more before they start to build up again.

 22. Attend a wine tasting.

-It never hurts to add to your vino knowledge base, and you could even find a new red or white favorite to add to your collection (or serve at your reception).
+It never hurts to add to your vino knowledge base, and you could even find a new red or white favorite to add to your collection (or serve at the reception).
 You might need all the liquid courage you can get once you officially re-hunker down and take charge of wedding strategizing.

 23. Go to a sporting event.

 Even if anything athletics-related isn't your cup of tea, treat your partner to a date night that involves getting out of the house and into an arena.
 Scope out an upcoming hockey or basketball game and score some tickets.
 Cheap beer and a hot dog or two are always a kitschy fun time that we can get behind, even if you don't know team stats.